 - Try to go slightly off season if you can.
 We went 1st Sept so the Fireworks and Night Parades weren't on but this was balanced with queues for rides that were 30 minutes instead of 1hr 30 minutes and much less bustle for the parades (plus it's cheaper too).

-- Use Eurostar and the Disney Express Baggage Service.
+- Consider using Eurostar and the Disney Express Baggage Service.
 We can't fault the Eurostar for speed and ease of use.
 Three hours from St Pancras straight into the park.
 Then you leave you bags with Disney Express baggage and they take them straight to your room, so you can go play.
 The same on the return, the hotel takes your bags to the station so you are free to have a whole day in the park.

 - Book your restaurants before you go.
 It sounds like something you think you don't need to bother with, but it is really worth booking your evening meal on the phone before you go.
 You can do all the bookings in one call and it will save you a tiring queue when you have had a busy day.

 - Book at least one meal where you get to dine with the characters.
 You can meet the characters at different times around and about the park, but you will queue to do it and it's difficult to fit it all in.
-If you eat at Cafe Mickey, for example most of the characters come around and sit down with you to sign their autograph and have a photo.
+If you eat at somewhere like Cafe Mickey, most of the characters come around and sit down with you to sign their autograph and have a photo.
 The kids love it - and surprisingly so do the adults!

 - Book your hotel breakfast each evening.
 Again - this sounds unnecessary but believe me, I am SO glad we followed this advice.
 Breakfast at 7.30 was in a huge, almost empty, dining room but by 8 o'clock it was packed and the queue of people by 9am was right round the hotel.
 By the 3rd day we followed everyone elses lead and pocketed a few pastries and rolls for the journey home.